Broadview station

-Broadview is a subway station on Line 2 Bloor–Danforth in Toronto, Ontario, Canada.
+Broadview is a Toronto subway station on Line 2 Bloor–Danforth in Toronto, Ontario, Canada.
 The entrance to the building is from Broadview Avenue just north of Danforth Avenue.

 The station, which is the north-eastern terminus of the 504B King and 505 Dundas streetcar routes, has two streetcar platforms and five bus bays to allow riders to transfer between connecting routes.
 Wi-Fi service is available at this station.